Costs Involved with Raising a Litter!

 I am asked quite often why puppies cost as much as they do.
 There are breeders out there that sell their puppies anywhere from $500 to $5000.
 So, why do some breeders charge more than other breeders for their puppies?
 Part of the problem is we have such a range of what people do while raising their puppies.
 Thier are some people who basically throw two dogs together, that do not care at all about their dogs and do nothing but the bare minimum while raising them many of these are puppy mills, then there are breeders like us that go above and beyond, making sure we have the best lines, health, Temperaments and so much more.

 This is an average of the base expenses that you will see in a well-run breeding program.
-This obviously will change due to where you live due to vet and supply costs being different in different places, but this will give you an idea.
+This obviously will change due to where you live due to vet and supply costs being different in different places, as well as if there must be a c section performed on the mother. but this will give you an idea.

 I will be doing this chart based on my breed, but this will vary within different breeds.
 Inflation, etc.